knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Document in detail how each element of each template progressively enhances from the fallback design to the mobile design to the desktop design.
 Make sure there is complete content- and functionality-parity between all three designs, and that it’s clear how each element adjusts in changing circumstances.

-	* This process will probably require creating a few extra alternate design templates at different “breakpoints”, i.e. an adjustment when something breaks or looks bad at certain size or when a certain feature is supported.
+	* This process will probably require creating a few extra alternate design templates at different “breakpoints”, i.e. an adjustment when something breaks or looks bad at a certain size or when a certain feature is/isn’t supported.
 Always create these alternate templates based on breakpoints and not specific devices.

 1. Update the style guide with any design information not previously entered.

 ### Development

 These steps focus on front-end development.
+Back-end development may need to take place in parallel with these steps.

 1. Develop HTML and CSS versions of each fallback template, using real content.